bbauska/TUMx-DWAPNx/README.md

 JavaScript is an un-typed language.
 This means that unlike in other languages, such as Java and C, in JavaScript we do not declare the data type of variables explicitly.
-JavaScript automatically converts one data type to another when it\'s needed.
+JavaScript automatically converts one data type to another when it&apos;s needed.
 For example, it can append numbers and strings by automatically converting numbers to strings. **Data types** in JavaScript can be divided in **two groups** - **primitive** types and **reference** types. **String, number, boolean, undefined and